Northwest Clackamas County is more susceptible to landslides than many other locations in the Portland-Metro area. Slides are commonly triggered by:

-My Home is Located within a Hazards Zone; what are My Options Now?
+Home Is Located Within a Hazards Zone - My Options

 Oregon City regulates and limits tree removal, grading and development in areas with steep slopes or historic landslides.
-More information is available by going to the Planning Division page or by calling them at 503.722.3789.
-They can answer questions related to development in areas within the Geologic Hazard Overlay zone; more information can be found in Chapter 17.44 of the Oregon City Municipal Code.
+More information is available by going to the Planning Division page or by calling them at 503-722-3789.
+They can answer questions related to development in areas within the Geologic Hazard Overlay Zone; more information can be found in Chapter 17.44 of the Oregon City Municipal Code (OCMC).

 Another fantastic source to learn more about landslides and how to prepare for them is at the Oregon Department of Geology and Oregon Department of Land Conservation and Development.
 This site also has digital mapping programs showing historical landslide information for all of Oregon.
 A handy Homeowner's Guide to Landslides booklet has also been published by the Department of Geology at Portland State University in cooperation with the Federal Emergency Management Agency (FEMA) and can be found in the Supporting Documents section of this page.